The Springs of Vernon Hills

 Pros

-• pro They describe The Springs of Vernon Hills as a gorgeous, welcoming community with loving and caring staff.
+• pro The Springs of Vernon Hills is a wonderful, welcoming memory care community with staff who know residents by name and show genuine kindness.

 Cons